matt-jung/quantum-random-number-generator/README.md

 Upon measurement, there is then a 50% chance for the output '1' and 50% for '0'.

 If we apply a 'layer' of Hadamard gates to $n$ qubits, the system will be put into an equal superposition of all possible states.
 For example when $n=2$:
 <p align='center'>
     $H| 0 \rangle \otimes H| 0 \rangle  = \frac{1}{2}(| 00 \rangle + | 01 \rangle + | 10 \rangle + |11 \rangle)$
 </p>

+During measurement the output will therefore be chosen uniformly at random.
+In this case, each of the outputs '00', '01, '10', '11' are measured with a 25% chance.